NOAA-ORR-ERD/PyGnome/py_gnome/documentation/sphinx_docs/tutorials.rst

 Tutorials
 =====================

-A collection of tutorials and example scripts to get you up an running.
+A collection of tutorials and example scripts to get you up and running.

 .. toctree::
    :maxdepth: 2

-   sample_scripts
-   tutorial_1
-   tutorial_2
+   tutorials/tutorial_intro
+   tutorials/sample_scripts
+   tutorials/tutorial_cats
+   tutorials/tutorial_mixedlayer_release